ericlingit/fastai-notes/lesson03/lesson3v3_video_notes01_planet.md

 44:00 Does the data block API have to be called in a specific order?
 Yes, as outlined in the [official doc](https://docs.fast.ai/data_block.html).

 47:39 Resources for loading video data.
 OpenCV.

+1:10:51 When finetuning from lower image res to higher res, should we take small increments? e.g., 64x64 -> 128x128 -> 256x256 etc.

+Yes!
+It works great, but don't go below 64x64.